-This process will take awhile the first time (potentially hours depending on your download speeds), but it will build ZomboDB for all supported Linux distro and Postgres version permutations.
+This process will take a long time (potentially hours depending on your download speeds), but it will build ZomboDB for all supported Linux distro and Postgres version permutations.

 The final binary artifacts will be placed in the

-Then you can basically follow the instructions in [BINARY-INSTALLATION.md] to install the proper artifact for your environment.
+Once binary artifacts are build, follow the instructions in [documentation/BINARY-INSTALLATION] to install the proper artifact for your environment.